adr/madr/docs/index.md

 An Architectural Decision (AD) is a justified software design choice that addresses a functional or non-functional requirement of architectural significance.
 This decision is documented in an Architectural Decision Record (ADR), which details a single AD and its underlying rationale.
 To capture these records in a lean way, the Markdown Architectural Decision Records (MADRs) have been invented:
-MADR is a streamlined template for recording archictural significant decisions in a structured manner.
+MADR is a streamlined template for recording architectural significant decisions in a structured manner.

 ## Contents